Investor Roadshow Presentation

-US Industrial Staffing: Opportunity to capture market share Represents 30% of $600B global staffing market Industrial temporary staffing ($37B) 2nd largest U.S. segment (20%) Skilled Trades (PR) On-site Hourly On Demand (PR) On-site Cost Per UnitTrucking (CL) United States Staffing Market ~$180B1 Why Industrial Staffing?
-2nd largest segment of the U.S. staffing industry ($37B in 2021) Highly fragmented with no dominant competition Digital adoption by the industry can expand growth opportunity, like rideshare companies did for the taxi industry Capitalize on ecommerce logistics as online retail continues to grow Unique growth opportunity to fill key skilled trades positions as baby boomers retire The Biden Administration’s infrastructure and clean energy plans are expected to inject billions into the labor market The industry rebounds quickly in the early stages of a recovery 1 Source: Staffing Industry Analyst reports: US Staffing Industry Forecast (September 2022) and Global Staffing Market Estimates & Forecasts (June 2022).
-Industrial temporary staffing includes various occupations such as: laborers, packers, construction workers, skilled trades, machinists, janitors, etc.
+US Industrial Staffing: Opportunity to capture market share Represents ~30% of $680B global staffing market Industrial temporary staffing ($39B) One of the largest U.S. segments (~20%) Skilled Trades (PR) On-site Hourly On Demand (PR) On-site Cost Per UnitTrucking (CL) United States Staffing Market ~$220B1 Why Industrial Staffing?
+One of the largest segments of the U.S. staffing industry ($39B in 2022) Highly fragmented with no dominant competition Digital adoption by the industry can expand growth opportunity, like rideshare companies did for the taxi industry Capitalize on ecommerce logistics as online retail continues to grow Unique growth opportunity to fill key skilled trades positions as baby boomers retire The Biden Administration’s infrastructure and clean energy plans are expected to inject billions into the labor market The industry rebounds quickly in the early stages of a recovery 1 Source: Staffing Industry Analysts Note, industrial temporary staffing includes various occupations such as: laborers, packers, construction workers, skilled trades, machinists, janitors, etc.

-Recruitment Process Outsourcing: High margin plus double-digit revenue growth Global RPO Market ~$5B1 Why RPO?
-“Immature” market with no one dominant player Traditionally “sticky” business model with high client retention and engagement Industry produced double-digit annual revenue growth historically and recovered swiftly from recent recession Industry poised for growth as companies seek new solutions to increasing labor challenges Strong history of growth with a 2017-2021P market CAGR of ~13% 50% in Technology, Manufacturing & Life Science industries North America represents 50% followed by EMEA (30%) and APAC (20%) 1 Source: Recruitment Process Outsourcing (RPO) State of the Market Report 2022 [Everest Group]
+Recruitment Process Outsourcing: High margin plus double-digit revenue growth Global RPO Market ~$6B1 Why RPO?
+“Immature” market with no one dominant player Traditionally “sticky” business model with high client retention and engagement Industry produced double-digit annual revenue growth historically and recovered swiftly from recent recession Industry poised for growth as companies seek new solutions to increasing labor challenges Strong history of growth with a 2017-2022 market CAGR of ~13% 50% in Technology, Manufacturing & Life Science industries North America represents 50% followed by EMEA (30%) and APAC (20%) 1 Source: Everest Group

 Strategically positioned for secular growth Strong position in attractive vertical markets Powerful secular forces in industrial staffing Deepening of the general contingent labor pool as workers across the generational spectrum are embracing the gig economy (e.g. millennials with side- hustles and semi-retired baby boomers) Positive Demographic Trends Industry is ripe for digital disruption Potential for large providers with sizeable transaction volume to capture market share Opportunity to enhance efficiency and growthCompelling Technology Heightened scrutiny around worker classification (contractor v. employee) Offering a variety of workforce management solutions (e.g. PPO, Employer of Record, MSP) to help clients find compliant solutionsCapitalizing on Industry Evolution 14% 16% 16% 20% Co ns tru cti on Skilled worker shortages in key areas where TrueBlue specializes and has a recruiting edge (e.g. skilled construction) Flight to the suburbs will be a tailwind for the industry Ma nu fac tur ing Political climate favoring investments in domestic manufacturing facilities Tr an sp or tat ion Acute supply / demand gap and high turnover creating the need for temporary truck drivers E-commerce driving the need for more warehouses and more workers per warehouse to facilitate expedited delivery and returns Re tai l TBI FY 2022 Mix by Vertical